-Deutsche Telekom is one of the world's leading integrated telecommunications companies, with approximately 129 million mobile customers, 34 million fixed-network lines and almost 17 million broadband lines in around 50 countries.
+Deutsche Telekom is one of the world's leading integrated telecommunications companies, with approximately 132 million mobile customers, 32 million fixed-network lines and almost 17 million broadband lines in around 50 countries.
 We offer consumers as well as corporate and business customers a comprehensive portfolio of products and services in the areas of fixed-line/broadband, mobile communications, Internet and Internet TV as well as other innovative solutions for connected life and work.
-We were able to generate revenues of EUR 58.7 billion with a staff of some 235,000 employees worldwide in fiscal year 2011.
+We were able to generate revenues of EUR 58.2 billion with a staff of some 230,000 employees worldwide in the financial year 2012.

 The Group is expressly committed to its corporate responsibility and bases its actions on economic as well as social and ecological criteria.
-In line with our goal of becoming a global leader in connected life and work, we continue to pursue our vision of leading the way in corporate responsibility (CR).
+In line with our goal of becoming a global leader in connected life and work, we plan to lead the way in corporate responsibility (CR) too.

 Telekom's organizational and management structure comprises the operating segments Germany, Europe, United States, Systems Solutions as well as Group Headquarters & Shared Services .